developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

-As such, the solution is to either use GitHub large runners[^gh-large-runners] or spin up your own VM, assign it an static public IP address and add that address to the list of authorized IP of the Kubernetes API Server.
+As such, the solution is to either use GitHub large runners[^gh-large-runners] or spin up your own VM, assign it an static public IP address and add that address to the list of authorized IPs of the Kubernetes API Server.

-Either way, the following CI is an example of using a self-hosted GitHub runner[^gh-self-hosted-runner].
+The following example uses the latter approach, using a self-hosted GitHub runner[^gh-self-hosted-runner].

 ```yaml title=".github/workflows/ci.yml" linenums="63"